 Viewing angle | 120° |

-Best dual facing mini dash cam
+Best small screen dash cam

 This mini dash cam from Vantrue also features a rear-facing display, though it's so small that you may have a hard time digesting its contents while on the move.
 Luckily, Vantrue includes a small remote control for users to take snapshots, lock the camera in an emergency or disable the microphone.